apache/struts-site/source/core-developers/parameters-interceptor.md

 ## Excluding parameter values

-This interceptor can be forced to ignore parameters, by setting its `excludeValuePatterns` attribute.
+This interceptor can be forced to ignore parameters based on the value, by setting its `excludeValuePatterns` attribute.
 This attribute accepts a comma separated list of regular expressions.
 When any of these expressions match the value of a parameter, such parameter will be ignored by the interceptor.